-Legend recalls that in the 8th century, Christians rescued the bones of Apostle St. James, or Santiago as they refer to him in this region, from a monastery on Mount Sinai and brought them to Galicia, where the remains were buried in a purpose built church.
-The town grew around this church.
+Legend recalls that in the 8th century, Christians rescued the bones of Apostle St. James, or Santiago as they refer to him in this region, from a monastery on Mount Sinai.
+They carried the bones to Galicia, where the remains were buried in a purpose-built church.
+The town sprung up around this church.

-The monumental St. James Cathedral dates back to the 11th and 12th centuries and is Romanesque in style but has been altered several times.
-It is one of the largest and most admired churches in Europe, with its highlight being the baroque facade.
+The monumental St. James Cathedral dates back to the 11th and 12th centuries.
+It is Romanesque in style, but has been altered many times.
+The cathedral is one of the largest and most admired churches in Europe, with its highlight being the baroque facade.

-The town is also famous for its wines and outstanding seafood.
-Fishing is a popular activity and export in Vigo, with tuna and sardines being the most in demand.
-The Old Town boasts narrow alleyways, small bars, and photogenic plazas.
-There was a lovely, colorful Ferris wheel in the background but I do not know the story behind it.
-I am glad I got to visit this unspoiled and historic region.
+The town is also famous for their wines and seafood.
+Fishing is the most popular activity and export in Vigo, with tuna and sardines being the most in-demand.
+Old Town boasts narrow alleyways, small bars, and photogenic plazas.
+I don’t know the story behind it, but a colorful Ferris wheel sat in the background.
+I got to visit this unspoiled and historic region.

 Check out our other Europe posts: